natsatra/natsatra.github.io/src/content/projects/copythat.md

 - **Drag-and-drop reordering** of tabs in the sidebar.
 - **Bulk delete** — an edit mode with checkboxes, select-all, and a click-twice-to-confirm delete.
 - **Keyboard navigation** — up/down arrows cycle through tabs when the editor isn't focused; Tab moves focus from the title field into the editor.
-- **Live metadata** — character count against the limit, tab count, and an "Edited 5m ago" timestamp that refreshes while the popup is open.
+- **Live metadata** — character count against the limit, tab count, and a timestamp to tell when a tab was last edited; it refreshes while the popup is open.

 ### Why it's useful